-Spinal cord injuries can cause numbness and loss of sensation, weakness in the legs, and paralysis (see figure Where Is the Spinal Cord Damaged?).
+Spinal cord injuries can cause numbness and loss of sensation, weakness in the legs, and paralysis (see figure ).
 People may become unable to control urination or bowel movements (become incontinent).

 Spinal nerve root injuries are usually much less serious.
 They tend to cause pain that radiates to the leg, and they sometimes cause slight weakness of one leg or foot.

 Doctors suspect compression fractures based on symptoms.
 They then do a physical examination.
 They gently tap along the middle of the back to see if pain results.
 X-rays are taken to confirm the diagnosis.
 (See also Diagnosis of Fractures Diagnosis A fracture is a crack or break in a bone.
 Most fractures result from force applied to a bone.
 Fractures usually result from injuries or overuse.
 The injured part hurts (especially when it is... read more .)